Rashmini/quarkus-datasource/README.md

 # Quarkus application with a datasource
 This is a simple web application with a MySQL datasource created using Quarkus.

-Use "docker run --name=testsql -e MYSQL_ROOT_PASSWORD=rashmini -d mysql:5" to run a MySQL container.
+Use "docker run --name=testsql -e MYSQL_ROOT_PASSWORD=rashmini -e MYSQL_DATABASE=test -d mysql:5" to run a MySQL container.
-Include username, password and IP of the MySQL container as the datasource configurations in the application.properties file.
+Specify username, password and IP of the MySQL container as the datasource configurations in the application.properties file.

 Use "docker run --name myadmin -d --link testsql:db -p 8081:80 phpmyadmin/phpmyadmin" to access MySQL database through a web interface.